timescale/docs/tutorials/blockchain-query/index.md

 [Blockchains][blockchain-def] are, at their essence, a distributed database.
 The [transactions][transactions-def] in a blockchain are an example of time-series data.
-You can use Timescale to query transactions on a blockchain, in exactly the same way as you might query time-series transactions in any other database.
+You can use
+$COMPANY to query transactions on a blockchain, in exactly the same way as you might query time-series transactions in any other database.

-In this tutorial, you use Timescale to ingest, store, and analyze transactions on the Bitcoin blockchain.
+In this tutorial, you use $COMPANY to ingest, store, and analyze transactions on the Bitcoin blockchain.
 You can use these skills to query any data on a blockchain, including other cryptocurrencies, smart contracts, or health data.